 Writing Assistance: Whitworth Composition Commons

-The WCC will offer a limited number of in-person (offline) writing consultations during Fall Term 2020.
-Consultants who are available for offline services will have no designated label below their name in the WCOnline scheduler and will meet clients for writing consultations in the Whitworth Library room #242.
+The WCC will offer a limited number of in-person (offline) writing consultations in spring 2021.
+Consultants available for offline services will have NO designated label below their name in the WCOnline scheduler and will meet clients for writing consultations in the Whitworth Library #242.
 Consultants available for online consultations will have the label "ONLINE ONLY" below their name and will meet clients through the WCOnline scheduler.

 In the case of an on-campus medical emergency, call 911.